pengwubj/hw_interview_questions/README.md

   serial stream.
 * __vending_machine_fsm__ Answer to design a FSM to emulate the behavior of a simple vending machine.
+* __vending_machine_dp__ Variant of FSM solution whereby some accumulation of a running count is required before an IRN-BRU shall be emitted.

 ## Disclaimer
 Contributions are welcome however please consider that the current project